 Walking aimlessly along the platform, as he reminisced, Roscoe noticed a distant silhouette furtively approaching the edge.
 It appeared to him to be a small woman.
 She was less than a hundred yards down the tracks.
-He watched her carefully sit down on the platform.
+He watched her sit down carefully on the platform.
+She didn't move like a young woman.
 Seconds later she slid off, disappearing into the dark pit below.

 Roscoe shrugged, “What do you make of it?”

 Roscoe's senses were stretched to new limits.
-Tiny details -- angles of light and fragments of sound -- became magnified.
+Tiny details, angles of light and bits of sound, became magnified.
 All seemed caught in a spell of slow motion and exaggerated intensity.

-The gray woman, who appeared to be middle-aged, spewed thank-yous and explained her presence on the tracks to having “slipped.”
+The gray woman, who appeared to be middle-aged, spewed, "Thank you," over and over again.
+She explained her presence on the tracks to having, “Slipped.”

-In short time the subway driver acted as if he believed her useful explanation.
-Zach pulled the sweaty man aside to point out another angle on the truth.
-Roscoe began to protest to the buzzing mob’s deaf ears, but stopped when he detected a second feminine voice describing what sounded like a similar incident.
+Shortly later the subway driver acted as if he believed her useful explanation.
+Zach pulled him aside to say that we had seen the woman jump, not fall, from the platform.
+Roscoe began to protest to the buzzing mob’s deaf ears, but he stopped abruptly when he detected a feminine voice describing what sounded like a similar incident.
 He panned the congregation until he found the speaker.
 She was about his age.